How To Write A Novel

 THE BASICS

-To write a book, the first thing is to have a strong English (if you are writing in English, that is).
+To write a book, the first thing is to have a strong skills of the language in which you want to write.

 Vocabulary

 Vocabulary is a vast ocean through which you can swim on and on and it just keeps going since there are a million words out there which simply one dictionary cannot hold.
 You can keep improving, though.
-To do this, you need to read more, practice writing, and explore more dense English books.
-There are things known as "figures of speech" which add more beauty to your writing (I will delve deeper into figures of speech in a bit).
+To do this, you need to read more, practice writing, and explore more dense books in that language.
+There are things known as "figures of speech" which add more beauty to your writing (I will delve deeper into English figures of speech in a bit).

 Sentence Formation